trinity24/trinity24.github.io/_posts/2017-06-01-Inclusivity.md

 personal: true
 ---

-* Next year, I'll serve as the secretary for UW's chapter of [AWM](https://sites.math.washington.edu/~awmsc/).
+* I am the secretary for UW's chapter of [AWM](https://sites.math.washington.edu/~awmsc/).
 We host events to help create a supportive and inclusive environment for women and underrepresented minorities in mathematics (WUMiM).

 * I teach incarcerated women math through [FEPPS](http://fepps.org).

-* I started volunteering at UW's [Math Circles](https://sites.math.washington.edu/~mathcircle/circle/) during the Spring of 2018.
+* I  volunteered at UW's [Math Circles](https://sites.math.washington.edu/~mathcircle/circle/) during the Spring of 2018.